 Safety and Health for Women Fact Sheet

-The objective is to provide basic information regarding overall safety and health for women in an agricultural related position.
+The objective is to provide basic information regarding overall safety and health for women in an agricultural related positions.

 Women represent 36% of all American agricultural producers, based on the 2017 Census of Agriculture.
 This has increased by 5% from the 2012 Census of Agriculture.
 The National Institute for Occupational Safety and Health (NIOSH) outlines women’s risks, including pregnancy-related hazards, mental health, and work-related injuries (Ag Safety and Health, 2021).
 It is always essential for women in agriculture to be aware of their surroundings and overall health.

 SIZE AND SHAPE

 • Generally, tools are made for larger framed individuals; find tools made for a more petite body frame when at all possible.

 • Be sure to adjust machinery where all pedals and levers can be easily reached.

 • Resource properly fitting PPE to accommodate smaller sizes.

 • Women generally have an upper body strength 40-75% less than their male counterparts.

 • Wearing sturdy footwear can help avoid falls and help with stability while carrying heavy loads.